20.1 Regulation of the Brazilian Insurance Market

 The reinsurance cessions to reinsurers registered in Brazil must also comply with certain requirements:

-• The assignors shall preferably offer to local reinsurers at least 40% (forty percent) of their reinsurance cessions to each automatic or facultative contract, and such offer shall ensure equitable treatment of all reinsurers under penalty of reinsurance contract be disregarded, in addition to the applicable pecuniary penalties.
+- The assignors shall preferably offer to local reinsurers at least 40% (forty percent) of their reinsurance cessions to each automatic or facultative contract and must be accepted under conditions identical to those offered and/or accepted by the international market under penalty of reinsurance contract be disregarded, in addition to the applicable pecuniary penalties.

-• The assignors may transfer to related companies or companies of the same economic group provided that the reinsurance or the retrocession operation takes place under balanced conditions of competition.
+- The assignors may transfer to related companies or companies of the same economic group provided that the reinsurance or the retrocession operation takes place under balanced conditions of competition.
 Related companies are those directly or indirectly related to each other due to (i) ownership of 10% or more of the corporate capital, (ii) actual corporate control, or (iii) operations under the same trade name.
-Notwithstanding the above, the Resolution CNSP No. 325 of 2015 modified the assign percentage for 30% as of 2017, 45% as of 2018, 60% as of 2019 and 75% as of 2020.